-This emerging neighborhood - defined by two major thoroughfares, Wilshire and Olympic Boulevards - gets plenty of attention for its arts and entertainment offerings, particularly Bergamot Station’s galleries and The Broad Stage’s shows, as well as top-notch eateries.
-No wonder it’s home to a growing crop of interesting new restaurants and shops.
+Bordered by two major thoroughfares, Wilshire and Olympic boulevards, this easily accessible neighborhood gets plenty of attention for its arts and entertainment offerings, particularly Bergamot Station’s galleries and The Broad Stage’s shows, as well as top-notch eateries.
+No wonder it’s home to a growing offering of interesting restaurants and shops.

 Who says you shouldn't work out while on vacation?!
 Grab a game of tennis at one of Memorial Park's four lighted courts open daily 8am to 10pm.